 Job statement information:

-//USER015R JOB (SM-11KF-SM).'CHANGEMAN'.
+//USER01SR JOB (SM-11KF-SM),'CHANGEMAN',

-// CLASS=A.
+// CLASS=A,

-// NOTIFY=USER015.
+// NOTIFY=USER015,

 // MSGCLASS=X

 '''

-3 Review the job card statement information, make any necessary changes, and press Enter.
+Review the job card statement information, make any necessary changes, and press Enter.
 A message is displayed that indicates that the job was submitted.

 Here is a sample of a Link Date Report.
-The first four lines are from the SYSPRINT DD, the rest is from the LNKDTRPT DD.
+The first two lines are from the SYSPRINT DD, the rest is from the LNKDTRPT DD.
 The ChangeMan ZMF version is printed in the first line of the LNKDTRPT DD of the report.
-The rest of the information displayed on the report is self explanatory.
+The rest of the information displayed in the report is the details of module names, link date and time, Directory SETSSI and IDR data as shown below.